jnros/jnros/README.md

 # John Rose

-Systems engineer building AI infrastrcture on GPUs.
+Systems engineer building AI infrastructure on GPUs.
 7 years in Linux kernel at IBM.

 **Latest work**
 2026-03 - Paged Attention from scratch: virtual memory for KV Cache in CUDA